How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 How can I tell if a Mirena IUD has moved by checking the strings?

 You can check the Mirena IUD strings by washing your hands and gently inserting a finger into your vagina to feel near the cervix.
-Normally, the strings should feel thin and about 3-4 inches inside.
-If they feel longer, shorter, or you can’t find them, the IUD may have shifted.
+Normally, the strings should feel thin and consistent compared with your usual checks.
+If they feel longer, shorter, or you can’t find them, the IUD may have shifted, expelled, or the strings may have curled upward.

 What are common symptoms that indicate a Mirena IUD has moved?